 The notations and definitions used in the model are listed below. \begin{itemize} \item Alice and Bob each use coherent states to implement decoy-state MDI-QKD.
 In addition to the signal state, different intensities will be used for a number of decoy states.
 In this section, we denote the mean number of photons in a certain pulse sent by Alice and Bob, respectively, by $\mu$ and $\nu$.
 In subsequent sections, we introduce a more detailed notation as needed for decoy states.

 \item We use the term ``$i$-photon channel'' when a Fock state with $i$ photons is used as information carrier.
-We denote the joint channel when Alice uses an $i$-photon channel \emph{and} Bob uses a $j$-photon channel by $i\uplus j$-channel, where $i,j=0,1,2,\cdots$.
-When there is no ambiguity, we use $\mu\uplus\nu$-channel to represent the case when Alice and Bob send out coherent states with intensities $\mu$ and $\nu$, respectively.
+We denote the joint channel when Alice uses an $i$-photon channel \emph{and} Bob uses a $j$-photon channel by $i\uplus j$ channel, where $i,j=0,1,2,\dots$.
+When there is no ambiguity, we use $\mu\uplus\nu$ channel to represent the case when Alice and Bob send out coherent states with intensities $\mu$ and $\nu$, respectively.

-\item The overall gain, $Q_{\mu\nu}^{w}$, is defined as the probability of obtaining a successful partial BSM \emph{when} Alice and Bob use the $\mu\uplus\nu$-channel and $w$-basis, where $w=x,z$.
-The QBER, $E_{\mu\nu}^{w}$, is the corresponding error probability.
+\item The overall gain $Q_{\mu\nu}^{w}$ is defined as the probability of obtaining a successful partial BSM \emph{when} Alice and Bob use the $\mu\uplus\nu$ channel and the $w$ basis, where $w=x,z$.
+The quantum bit error rate (QBER) $E_{\mu\nu}^{w}$ is the corresponding error probability.

-\item The yield, $Y_{ij}^{w}$ is the probability to obtain a successful BSM when Alice and Bob use the $i\uplus j$-channel and $w$-basis, where $w=x,z$, and $e_{ij}^{w}$ is the corresponding error probability.
-The gain $Q_{ij}^{w}$ is defined as the probability that Alice and Bob use $i\uplus j$-channel \emph{and} obtain a successful partial BSM.
+\item The yield $Y_{ij}^{w}$ is the probability to obtain a successful BSM when Alice and Bob use the $i\uplus j$ channel and the $w$ basis, where $w=x,z$, and $e_{ij}^{w}$ is the corresponding error probability.
+The gain $Q_{ij}^{w}$ is defined as the probability that Alice and Bob use the $i\uplus j$ channel \emph{and} obtain a successful partial BSM.

 \item Denote the transmittance of the channel between Alice (Bob) and the relay to be $\eta_a$ ($\eta_b$).
 Denote the dark count of each detector by $p_d$.